ianderrington/genai/docs/Managenai/build_plan.md

 Set up a simple caching mechanism for external sources like GitHub repositories, PDFs, and blogs.
 Manually link these sources to relevant parts of the knowledge graph.

+Status:
-- [x] Download to local files path genai/kg/doc_graph_generation.py and downloader.py
+- [x] Download to local files path `genai/kg/doc_graph_generation.py` and downloader.py
 - [x] Simple SQL mapping database.

 **Basic Knowledge Graph (KG) Construction**:

-Don't build a knowledge-graph, build an agent graph.

-What is an agent-graph?
-It is an knowledge graph of 'agents', that allow for structured connections and an 'agent' template that can act on those structured connections.

-It has 'summarizations' and

-Start building a basic KG with a simple schema focusing on key concepts and relations in the existing documentation.

-Implement fuzzy and exact match search capabilities.
-Initially, manually identify appropriate locations for new concepts in the documentation tree.

 **Develop a basic summarization tool** to create summaries of submitted documents.
 Manually integrate these summaries into the appropriate locations in the documentation.

  **Develop a GitHub Action** to trigger on issue creation by an approved user.
 The Action should check if the submitted document/concept is already in the documentation tree using a simple keyword-based search.
 If the concept is not present, the Action should tag the issue for further processing.

+- [ ] NOTE: This is partially done, but automation relys on more prompt-tuning

 ### Phase 2: Enhanced Functionality and Automation
 Advanced KG Development with Automated Placement